Basic Quantum Algorithms: Circuit of the Fourier transform

-This is not a decomposition in terms of universal gates because we need to write $R_{k+1}$ in terms of a finite set of 1-qubit gates.
-In most cases, it is unnecessary to worry about this step, since it is done automatically by the compiler of quantum computers. $R_k$ can be implemented using $R_z$, which is a rotation of the Bloch sphere about the $z$-axis.
-If $k$ is large, errors will prevent these gates to work properly unless error-correcting codes are present.
+This is not a full decomposition in terms of universal gates because $R_{k+1}$ still needs to be expressed using a finite set of single-qubit gates.
+However, this step is generally handled by quantum computer compilers, so it is usually unnecessary to address it manually.
+The gate $R_k$ can be implemented using $R_z$, a rotation around the $z$-axis of the Bloch sphere.
+When $k$ is large, errors may prevent these gates from functioning correctly unless error-correcting codes are applied.